CSC207-UofT/course-project-kamamans/design_document.md

 The first major design decision was how we handle both the logging in and signup up of users.
 We wanted to make sure that the user classes were adhering to a design structure that adhered to the SOLID design principles.
-From our frontend, UserController initiates the process and delegates tasks to userSettings.
+From our frontend, UserController initiates the process and delegates tasks to userManager.
 UserSettings then delegates more tasks such as serializing data and using the UserManager class.
 At this point, users are organized by individual UserManager’s that store any relevant information and organize the structure of our BaseUser’s, BasicUser’s, and PremiumUser’s.